- Home

 Cardiovascular disorders, such as atherosclerosis, myocardial infarction, and heart failure, continue to pose significant global health challenges.
-As a leading Preclinical CRO, Alfa Cytology has dedicated significant efforts to exploring novel poly(ADP-ribose) polymerase (PARP) inhibitor to combat cardiovascular disorders.
+Alfa Cytology has dedicated significant efforts to exploring novel poly(ADP-ribose) polymerase (PARP) inhibitor to combat cardiovascular disorders.

 PARP, particularly the predominant isoform PARP1, plays a crucial role in the cellular response to DNA damage.
 Upon detection of DNA breaks, PARP1 becomes activated, leading to the addition of poly(ADP-ribose) (PAR) chains to various nuclear proteins.
 This initiates a cascade of DNA repair mechanisms.
 However, in the context of cardiovascular disorders, excessive PARP1 activation can have detrimental consequences, including the depletion of cellular energy stores, such as nicotinamide adenine dinucleotide (NAD+) and adenosine triphosphate (ATP), ultimately resulting in inflammation, SIRT 1 necrosis, endothelial dysfunction, oxidized LDL cholesterol, and apoptosis.